NEU-CSE/KnowDT/README.md

-# EmoDT
+# KnowDT
-> The open-source code for the paper *EmoDT: Empathetic Dialogue Generation with Emotion Enhanced Dependency Tree*.
+> The open-source code for the paper *KnowDT: Empathetic Dialogue Generation with Knowledge Enhanced Dependency Tree*.

 ## Dependencies